 We do have a few dishes that are all our own…

-We are an island, so seafood is DEFINETELY one of our specialties.
+We are an island, so seafood is DEFINITELY one of our specialties.
 MANX QUEENIES (Queen Scallops), our newly named National Dish, are always on the menu here and for VERY good reason.
 These delicacies are light, buttery, and succulent.
 Traditionally served in a white or cream sauce, these little guys are sure to be your new staple.

 CHEESE!
 Who doesn’t love cheese??
-The Isle of Man is renowned for their cheeses especially from the award-winning Isle of Man Creamery.
+The Isle of Man is renowned for our cheeses especially from the award-winning Isle of Man Creamery.
 This cheese is so good, it gets exported all over the world- but in the Isle of Man, it never travels more than 15 miles from farm to fork!

 Bonnag is our unofficial national bread.
 Bonnag is a simple flat bread made without yeast and usually containing some dried fruits.
 This crumbly treat can be found in our tea rooms and serves well with a nice jam!

 Loaghtan Lamb is native to the island and no, you’re not seeing double, these sheep have 4 (or 6!) horns.
 The Loaghtan was threatened with extinction in the 1950s and have since been brought back from the brink.
 The lamb is tender with a complex flavour and is a TRUE delicacy.

 No Manx food list would be complete without the mention of KIPPERS.
 Kippers have been fished, cured and served on the island since the 1500s, so we think we’re doing it right.
 The kipper is a whole herring butterflied then salted, pickled, and smoked over oak chips.
 Traditionally, kippers were a breakfast staple- but we usually have them now for a treat with tea.